theochem/chemtools/doc/usr_doc_installation.rst

 Tests
 =====

-To ensue all the parts of chemtools work properly, you are suggested to run the nosetests:
+To ensue all the parts of ChemTools work properly, you are suggested to run the nosetests:

   .. code-block:: bash

      $ nosetests -v chemtools

 LFS Installation
 ================